Explore Door County’s Most Iconic Lighthouse

-Along with the Baileys Harbor Range Lights, the lighthouse was built to replace the Baileys Harbor Lighthouse in 1869 and was first lit in 1870.
-It is still used as an active navigational aid under the jurisdiction of the United States Coast Guard, and was added to the National Register of Historic Places in 1976.
+First illuminated in 1870, Cana Island Lighthouse was built alongside the Baileys Harbor Range Lights to replace the aging Baileys Harbor Lighthouse.
+It remains an active navigational aid under the jurisdiction of the United States Coast Guard and was added to the National Register of Historic Places in 1976.

 Since the 1970s, both the lighthouse and its keeper’s quarters are open for visitors to tour by means of the Door County Maritime Museum.
-While we offer premier on-water viewing of the lighthouse, Cana Island has no dock, so you will visit by car at your convenience.
+While we offer premier on-water viewing of the lighthouse, Cana Island has no dock.
+Be sure to visit by car at your convenience.

 View the Cana Island causeway webcam